qng95/S3Blitzer/CONTRIBUTING.md

 We welcome contributions from the community.
 When creating a pull request, please ensure the following:

-1. Follow the [conventional commit message](README.md#git-commit-prefixes) format for your commits.
+1. Follow the [Conventional Commit Message](#git-commit-prefixes) format for your commits.

 2. Provide a clear and concise description of your changes in the pull request.